-The Fifth National Communication (December 2009) updates New Zealand’s progress towards its commitments under the United Nations Framework Convention on Climate Change (UNFCCC) and towards implementation of the Kyoto Protocol.
+The Sixth National Communication (December 2013) updates New Zealand’s progress towards its commitments under the United Nations Framework Convention on Climate Change (UNFCCC) and towards implementation of the Kyoto Protocol.
 It is a mandatory requirement under the UNFCCC and the Kyoto Protocol.
 The report covers all aspects of New Zealand’s commitments under the UNFCCC including information on:

 Included in the same publication is the Report on the Global Climate Observing System which is required to be submitted with the national communication.